 Yep, just like Mary Poppins said, “The job’s a game”.
 If you have reluctant housekeepers, like I sometimes too, give them an “element of fun” in their chores.
-We toss matched socks into a laundry basket across the room.
+Toss matched socks into a laundry basket across the room.
 Have a young child measure and dump ingredients when cooking.
 I always drop wet t-shirts onto my preschooler’s head when she’s pushing clothes into the dryer.
 It’s silly – but kids love it!

 Let the kids get involved with meal planning and prep.
-My parents used to put on a CD of John Philip Sousa marches when we do housework.
+My younger kids favorite is to play John Philip Sousa marches when we do housework.
 They race to get the chore done before the song end.
 The lively music keeps them moving!
 Make housekeeping fun and your chores will be less like a…chore.

 Housework is a Regular Thing